 ✅ Be part of the conversation, listen, join in, and create a conversation with the strength of short-text communication and real-time focus.

-Top Hashtags in Thailand – Most Tweeted over the past year
+Top Hashtags in Thailand – Most Tweeted in 2021

 It is interesting to observe that in Thailand, Korean boy bands’ fans were using hashtags as a form of voting battles on Twitter.
 Meanwhile, social movements were the top tweeted topic on the platform as well.